-Astrid Lorange is a writer, researcher, and lecturer.
-She studied writing and cultural studies at the University of Technology, Sydney, where she completed her doctoral thesis on Gertrude Stein and Alfred North Whitehead.
-How Reading is Written: A Brief Index to Gertrude Stein will be published by Wesleyan University Press in December 2014.
+Astrid Lorange is a writer, editor, and artist.
+She studied writing and cultural studies at the University of Technology Sydney, where she completed her doctoral thesis on Gertrude Stein and contemporary poetics.
+How Reading is Written: A Brief Index to Gertrude Stein was published by Wesleyan University Press in December 2014.

-Research interests include conceptual writing, poetry and poetics, philosophy of science, contemporary aesthetics, gender and sexuality studies, transnational feminisms, practice-led scholarship, and radical pedagogy.
+Research interests include experimental writing, poetry and poetics, contemporary aesthetics, cultural studies, critical race studies, infrastructure, gender and sexuality studies, transnational feminisms, practice-led scholarship, and critical pedagogy.

 Her current project, a collaboration with Dr Andrew Brooks, interrogates the way that infrastructures of discipline and control – such as laws, fines, contracts, paperwork, prisons, and predictive systems – contribute to the naturalisation of settler colonialism.
 The project draws on a diverse range of examples found in media, art, and literature to show how such logics of settler-colonialism can be revealed, critiqued, and resisted.
 She co-writes with Dr Tim Gregory (UNSW) on critical pedagogy and gender and sexuality studies in the university, and with Associate Professor Tara McDowell (Monash University) on networks of care and kinship.